Intersex people in history: Contemporary period

 The Phall-O-Meter satirizes clinical assessments of appropriate clitoris and penis length at birth.

 The term intersexuality was coined by Richard Goldschmidt in the 1917 paper Intersexuality and the endocrine aspect of sex.
-The first suggestion to replace the term 'hermaphrodite' with 'intersex' came from British specialist Cawadias in the 1940s.
+The first suggestion to replace the term 'hermaphrodite' with 'intersex' came from British specialist Alexander Cawadias in the 1940s.
 This suggestion was taken up by specialists in the UK during the 1960s.
 Historical accounts from the early twentieth century include that of Australian Florrie Cox, whose marriage was annulled due to "malformation frigidity".

 Since the rise of modern medical science in Western societies, some intersex people with ambiguous external genitalia have had their genitalia surgically modified to resemble either female or male genitals.
 Surgeons pinpointed intersex babies as a "social emergency" once they were born.
 The parents of the intersex babies were not content about the situation.
 Psychologists, sexologists, and researchers frequently still believe that it is better for a baby's genitalia to be changed when they are younger than when they are a mature adult.
 These scientists believe that early intervention helped avoid gender identity confusion.
 This was called the 'Optimal Gender Policy', and it was initially developed in the 1950s by John Money.
 Money and others believed that children would in general develop a gender identity that matched sex of rearing (this view has since been challenged, based in part on Money's inaccurate reporting of success in the infant sex reassignment of David Reimer).
 The primary goal of assignment was to choose the sex that would lead to the least inconsistency between external anatomy and assigned psyche (gender identity).

 Since advances in surgery have made it possible for intersex conditions to be concealed, many people are not aware of how frequently intersex conditions arise in human beings or that they occur at all.
 Dialog between what were once antagonistic groups of activists and clinicians has led to only slight changes in medical policies and how intersex patients and their families are treated in some locations.
 Numerous civil society organizations and human rights institutions now call for an end to unnecessary "normalizing" interventions.

 The first public demonstration by intersex people took place in Boston on October 26, 1996, outside the venue in Boston where the American Academy of Pediatrics was holding its annual conference.
 The group demonstrated against "normalizing" treatments, and carried a sign saying "Hermaphrodites With Attitude".
 The event is now commemorated by Intersex Awareness Day.

 In 2011, Christiane Völling became the first intersex person known to have successfully sued for damages in a case brought for non-consensual surgical intervention.
 In April 2015, Malta became the first country to outlaw non-consensual medical interventions to modify sex anatomy, including that of intersex people.